Install

 Multiple rows per Order

 In your exported file, if you have selected all export checkboxes, you will have multiple rows for each order.
-You can see by the “ID” and “Name” columns, which rows belong to what Order.
-All rows from the same Order should be adjacent to each other.
+You can see which rows belong to what Order by the ID and Name columns.
+All rows from the same Order will be adjacent to each other in the exported file.

 Possible values in this row are: